danilostatistics/BRBVSPackage/README.md

 We welcome contributions to the BRBVS package.
 Please fork the repository and submit a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.

+## Future work

+- Implement a vast class of bivariate copula survival model
+- Improve efficiency of the agortim